amiedes/amiedes.github.io/_posts/personal/2016-10-27-del-diseño-hardware-al-desarrollo-web.md

 * A veces tenía miedo de que en un campo tan específico y *superpoblado* como el desarrollo web pudiese tener problemas de trabajo en el futuro.

-  Me da la impresión de que se ha extendido la falsa creencia de que el desarrollo web consiste en saber un poquito de HTML y CSS y que eso lo puede hacer cualquiera.
-No obstante en cuanto empiezas a profundizar te das cuenta que el abanico de conocimientos a dominar cuando quieres hacer cosas más complejas es muy amplio, y que no están al alcance aquel que no esté dispuesto a echarle las horas necesarias.

-  > The truth of the matter is, if you need to "save" your job, I can't help you.
-This book isn't about struggling to mantain the level of mediocrity required not to get fired.
-It's about being *awesome*.
-It's about *winning*.
-You don't win a race by trying not to lose.
-And you don't win at life by trying not to suck.
-Fortunately, the content of the book has never been about trying not to suck.
-I can't think that way, and neither should you.
->
-> *The Passionate Programmer*, Chad Fowler

 ## Recomendaciones para futuros estudiantes

 Si estás pensando en estudiar alguna de estas tres carreras y no tienes ni idea